purescript-isomers/purescript-isomers/README.md

 ## Credits

 The core pieces of `Isomers.Request.Duplex` were copied from `routing-duplex` library by @natefaubion.
-I wasn't able to extend its recursive AST and change was [too invasive](https://github.com/natefaubion/purescript-routing-duplex/issues/19) to be included in the original lib.
+I wasn't able to extend its recursive AST and this change was [too invasive](https://github.com/natefaubion/purescript-routing-duplex/issues/19) to be included in the original lib.